docker/docs/content/compose/gettingstarted.md

 The concepts demonstrated here should be understandable even if you're not familiar with Python.

-This is a non-normative example that just highlights the key things you can do with Compose
+This is a non-normative example that just highlights the key things you can do with Compose.

 ## Prerequisites